 I first came across Pinterest platform because I read on a blog post how you can drive a massive amount of traffic.
 Bloggers and small business owners are using Pinterest to build an audience.
 I wondered if this was just another method to sell an e-course or if using the platform really works.

-This lead me down the rabbit hole of checking out the search engine and seeing if I could achieve a similar result.
+Down the rabbit hole, I went researching the search engine to see if I could achieve a similar result.

 I opened my Pinterest account in March of this year.
 To date, I have over two thousand followers, and over 150,000 monthly page views.
 I decided I would write this blog post for other bloggers and small business owners who have not yet made the decision to use Pinterest.